Jatewo/easy-logging/README.md

-# Easy Logger
+# Easy Logging

 **A highly customizable, zero-dependency logging formatter for Python.**

-`easy-logger` bridges the gap between the standard library's complexity and the ease of use of third-party tools like Loguru.
+`easy-logging` bridges the gap between the standard library's complexity and the ease of use of third-party tools like Loguru.
 It creates beautiful, colored logs for development and structured JSON logs for production, all while using the standard `logging` module you already know.

 ## Features